beibeiyang/cf-flask-bokeh-demo/README.md

 * Enter `cf login ...` to point to your CF API endpoint and the correct org and space
 * Enter `cf push`

-#Caveat
+# Caveat

-The app requires Bokeh v0.12.0 as defined in `requirements.txt`.
+The app requires Bokeh v0.12.4 as defined in `requirements.txt`.
 You must update the template file `templates\graph.html` if you choose to use a different version of Bokeh.

-#License
+# License

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.